Online dating: Trust and safety issues

 As online dating services are not required to routinely conduct background checks on members, it is possible for profile information to be misrepresented or falsified.
 Also, there may be users on dating services that have illicit intentions (i.e. date rape, procurement, etc.).

+In response to concerns about non-consensual sexually explicit messages on dating platforms, some services have introduced consent-based content filters.
+For example, Hily's "Consent Guard" uses machine learning to detect explicit messages and images and requires consent from both users before they are delivered.

 OKCupid once introduced a real name policy, but that was later taken removed due to unpopularity with its users.

 Only some online dating services are providing important safety information such as STD status of its users or other infectious diseases, but many do not.

 Some online dating services which are popular amongst members of queer communities are sometimes used by people as a means of meeting these audiences for the purpose of gaybashing or trans bashing.

 A form of misrepresentation is that members may lie about their height, weight, age, or marital status in an attempt to market or brand themselves in a particular way.
 Users may also carefully manipulate profiles as a form of impression management.
 Online daters have raised concerns about ghosting, the practice of ceasing all communication with a person without explaining why.
 Ghosting appears to be becoming more common.
 Various explanations have been suggested, but social media is often blamed, as are dating apps and the relative anonymity and isolation in modern-day dating and hookup culture, which make it easier to behave poorly with few social repercussions.

 Online dating site members may try to balance an accurate representation with maintaining their image in a desirable way.
 One study found that nine out of ten participants had lied on at least one attribute, though lies were often slight; weight was the most lied about attribute, and age was the least lied about.
 Furthermore, knowing a large amount of superficial information about a potential partner's interests may lead to a false sense of security when meeting up with a new person.
 Gross misrepresentation may be less likely on matrimonials sites than on casual dating sites.

 Some profiles may not even represent real humans but rather they may be fake "bait profiles" placed online by site owners to attract new paying members, or "spam profiles" created by advertisers to market services and products.